socketio/socket.io/Readme.md

       var socket = io.connect(); // TIP: .connect with no args does auto-discovery socket.on('connection', function () {
         socket.emit('ferret', 'tobi', function (data) {
-          // if the function arity here was 0 (ie: if no parameters were defined),
-          // socket.io would handle the acknowledgement automatically. console.log(data); // data will be 'woot'
+          console.log(data); // data will be 'woot'
         });
       });